 The much-awaited Dagapela-Dalbari secondary national highway in Dagana is likely to be behind schedule again by almost a year.

-The road, which passes through the five gewogs of Tsendagang, Gozhi, Dorona, Gesarling and Karmaling in Dagana is now scheduled for completion by June 2020.
+The 80km road, which passes through the five gewogs of Tsendagang, Gozhi, Dorona, Gesarling and Karmaling in Dagana and expected to be complete by January 2019, is now scheduled for completion by December 2019.

 The construction resumed in March 2017 after it was stopped for almost two years and around 60% of the works that include formation cutting, the laying of base course and the construction of retaining walls and drains along the road had been completed as of April 2018.

-Around 75% of the project is complete, according to Pema Thinley.
+And presently around 66% of the project is complete, according to Project Manager Pema Thinley.

-Of the project with three packages – A, B and C, the ACC asked the government to re-tender two of the three packages, Package B and C, following their investigation.
-It was done accordingly and the two packages of B and C were then divided into four packages.
+And of the project with three packages – A, B and C, the ACC asked the government to re-tender two of the three packages, Package B and C, following their investigation.
+It was accordingly done and the two packages of B and C were then divided into four packages.